$143,410Average Value$63Average Price per Sq Ft0Homes For Sale

 1/2

 Though Park Ave is walkable, the neighborhood also offers proximity to multiple thoroughfares for those residents who need to drive.
-Interstate 690, which runs southeast across Syracuse, is on the community’s northern edge.
+Interstate 690, which generally runs east-west across Syracuse, is on the community’s northern edge.
 A 6-mile drive north on Interstate 81 reaches Syracuse Hancock International Airport.
-There are also public transit options in the neighborhood, including the William F. Walsh Regional Transportation Center, about 2 miles north, which is served by Amtrak lines, including the Lake Shore Limited, Maple Leaf and Empire Service.
-Railroad bridges pass over Park Ave, and residents occasionally hear train noise.
-Centro operates several different bus routes in the neighborhood.
+The William F. Walsh Regional Transportation Center, about 2 miles north, services Amtrak lines, like Lake Shore Limited, Maple Leaf and Empire Service.
+Centro provides bus routes around the city.
+Railroad bridges pass over Park Ave, and residents can sometimes hear train noise.

 Syracuse Hancock International Airport is a short drive from Park Ave.